witnet/witnet-ethereum-block-relay/README.md

 ## BlockRelay based on ABS

-The `ABSBlockRelay` is a work in progress contract that implements the Active Bridge Set (ABS) as the set in charge of proposing and posting blocks to the Block Relay.
+The `ActiveBridgeSetBlockRelay` is a work in progress contract that implements the Active Bridge Set (ABS) as the set in charge of proposing and posting blocks to the Block Relay.
 The ABS is a subset of bridge nodes and is updated in the contract when posting a block through the WBI.

 A block header is later finalized when 2/3 of the ABS agree on a vote.
 More precisely, the flow is as follows: